-Taxpayers claiming refundable credits, such as the Earned Income Tax Credit (EITC) or the Child Tax Credit (CTC), may experience longer processing times.
+Businesses claiming refundable credits, such as the Earned Income Tax Credit (EITC) or the Child Tax Credit (CTC), may experience longer processing times.
 The IRS must verify eligibility for these credits, which may require additional time.

 Different methods of receiving tax refunds

-Taxpayers have options for receiving their tax refunds, and the choice they make can impact the timing of receiving them.
+Businesses have options for receiving their tax refunds, and the choice they make can impact the timing of receiving them.

 Opting for direct deposit is the fastest way to receive a tax refund.
 The IRS can deposit the refund directly into the taxpayer’s bank account, eliminating the need for paper checks and mail delivery.

-Taxpayers can receive their refund in the form of a paper check mailed to their address on file.
+Businesses can receive their refund in the form of a paper check mailed to their address on file.
 This method typically takes longer than direct deposit.

 Prepaid debit card